cuechan/proxerdl/README.md

 For downloading hentai or h-manga you need a proxer account.

 It was tested on Linux.
-It also run on windows with [strawberry perl](http://strawberryperl.com/).
+It also runs on windows with [strawberry perl](http://strawberryperl.com/).
 Please note theres no colorfull output on the windows commandline.
 Instead you will see some strange numbers and letters...
 Dont get distracted by that...